Small Cottage Garden Ideas

 Wooden window boxes overflowing with blossoms on the window ledges help to unite the house with the garden.

-The colors in the boxes should accent or harmonize with the flowers in the garden.
+The colors in the boxes should accent or harmonize with the flowers in the garden (and in my case, the purple house).

 Most importantly, provide a destination or place to sit and contemplate the beauty and peace of your surroundings.

-A wooden bench, a glider, or a half gazebo will facilitate reflection, relaxation, and a feeling of well-being.
+A metal or wooden bench, a glider, or a half gazebo will facilitate reflection, relaxation, and a feeling of well-being.

 Maintenance

-It is only possible for the gardener to enjoy the serenity provided by the lushness of the cottage garden if it is well maintained.
+It is only possible to enjoy the serenity provided by the lushness of the cottage garden if it is well maintained.

-An annual spring application of 1-2 inches of well-rotted animal manure will insure that the plants thrive.
+I always put down an annual spring application of 1 to 2 inches of well-rotted animal manure to ensure that the plants thrive.

-After the manure is down, follow with 2-3″ of mulch.
+After the manure is down, follow with 2 to 3″ of mulch.
 I use natural cedar mulch for this.

 This will help the soil retain moisture and will also help to discourage weeds.